 Skip to Content

-However, if you don’t like the drinks or the atmosphere, then you’ll probably be able to find something that suits your preferences just a little bit down the road.
-What we’re trying to say is that while many people know the city for its history and the Eagles, that’s only scratching the surface of what this city is hiding.
+And for history buffs, there are countless sights to behold.
+But while many people know the city for its history and the Eagles, that’s only scratching the surface of what this city is hiding.

 Where to Stay in Philadelphia map in vector format featuring the best areas of town

-Philadelphia is a pretty large city, but the important attractions are generally focused around the center of the city, so we’ll mostly be covering locations in that general area.
+Philadelphia is a pretty large city with many neighborhoods and areas, but the important attractions are generally focused around the center of the city, so we’ll mostly be covering locations in that general area.

 1. City Center: The busiest place in the city and the connecting point for all of the other locations